Welcome

-I’m Erica Gozukara, a Registered Clinical Counsellor and a Highly Sensitive Person who finds joy in life’s simple, quiet moments.
-When I’m not supporting clients, you’ll often find me walking along the beach searching for treasures, exploring thrift stores, or singing in a choir.
+I’m Erica Gozukara, a Registered Clinical Counsellor and a Highly Sensitive Person who feels most at home in life’s quieter moments.
+When I’m not with clients, you’ll find me walking along the beach, singing, wandering through thrift stores, or crocheting — small, grounding rituals that help me stay connected to what matters.

-For much of my life, I felt like I was walking through the world a little differently than everyone else—like I was somehow out of sync.
-I sensed things others seemed to miss, felt emotions more deeply than I could explain, and often wondered if something was wrong with me.
+For much of my life, I felt out of sync with the world.
+I noticed things others seemed to miss, felt emotions more deeply than I could explain, and could be moved to tears when life felt overwhelming.

-This deep sensitivity is what inspired me to become a counsellor and support other HSPs.
-I know how lonely it can feel when you're not truly understood — when your inner world feels too big for the space you’re in.
-The same goes for anxiety and grief.
-We’re so often met with unspoken rules about how we should feel or behave, leaving little room to simply be with what’s real inside us — without pressure, without judgment.
+This sensitivity is what led me to become a counsellor and support other HSPs.
+I know how lonely it can feel when your inner world feels too big and deep for others to understand.

-Internal Family Systems (IFS) is at the heart of my work with clients.
-It’s a gentle, empowering approach that sees each of us as made up of many different inner parts — like the inner critic, the caregiver, or the parts that carry pain from past experiences.
-Sometimes these parts feel in conflict, leaving us feeling overwhelmed or stuck.
+Internal Family Systems is at the heart of my work.
+It’s a gentle approach that sees each of us as made up of many different parts — like the inner critic, the caregiver, or the parts that carry pain.
+Sometimes these parts are in conflict, leaving us feeling overwhelmed or stuck.

 Education and Training